The Matabele uprising or First Umvukela Indaba Site (Rhodes Indaba site)

 After this Indaba was finished informal talks between Rhodes and the Chiefs continued at his camp at the foot of the Matobo and day after day they came in twos and threes to talk and receive gifts of flour, tobacco and clothing from Colenbrander on behalf of Rhodes.
 In between Rhodes took long horseback rides in the Matobo Hills with everyone who visited remembering the excellence of the meals provided by Tony, Rhodes cook.

 The fourth and final indaba was at Rhodes camp on Tuesday 14th October 1896 at the junction of the Maleme and Manzambomvu streams where all the Chiefs and Indunas were joined by Gampu, Faku and Mjaan who had not rebelled.
 Earl Grey and Rhodes convinced them that if they would give up their arms and return to their kraals, there would be no retaliation.
-Their speeches were greeted with approval with Chief Somabulana saying; “therefore we call you Umlamulanmkunzi” [the bull who separates the two fighting bulls – the peacemaker] The Indunas agreed upon these terms and the first Umvukela was at an end in Matabeland.
+Rhodes promised to reinstate the Induna’s and to pay them a salary.
+They were urged to approach the Native Commissioners and to air their grievances at Bulawayo.
+Rhodes speech was greeted with approval with Chief Somabulana saying; “therefore we call you Umlamulanmkunzi” [the bull who separates the two fighting bulls – the peacemaker] The Indunas agreed upon these terms and the first Umvukela was at an end in Matabeland.

 Peter Baxter in an insightful article on his website (www.peterbaxterafrica.com) writes about the aftermath of the Matabele Rebellion and the questions that were left unanswered at the Indabas which mainly concerned the land issue.